Rookhope Terrace Cottage

 The cottage is fully equipped, with quality linen, bedding and towels in the two ensuite rooms (one is double and the other twin).
 There is a bench to enjoy morning coffee in the sun with furniture outside on the Terrace area with Barbecue; where there is also a large shed ideal for bike storage, if you're wanting to take advantage of the excellent cycleways nearby.

-You can look out over the village from the terrace area while enjoying a barbecue, before strolling down to the Rookhope Inn for a welcome drink at the end of the day.
+You can look out over the village from the terrace area while enjoying a barbecue, or visit some of the lovely local pubs in the area (the closest, the Rookhope Inn is re-opening on 1st August).
 With a logburning stove in the inglenook, you can snuggle up on cosy nights in and enjoy a movie or listen to your music on the iPod dock.

 |Size||Sleeps up to 4, 2 bedrooms|